 How does the MAAPP program differ from a regular advanced degree in political science?

 The MAAPP program is a Master of Science degree designed for those who seek active careers in a number of political fields: Campaigns, Fundraising, Political Communications, Lobbying, Legislative Affairs, etc. Unlike the traditional graduate program in Political Science, which is designed for individuals with career paths in academia and research, MAAPP offers practical experience and a diverse set of skills for those interested in careers as political operatives.
-The MAAPP program has two distinct advantages over other political science programs of this type: flexible enrollment options including evening courses for students holding full-time jobs during the day, and the significant political networks available due to our location in Tallahassee, capital city of the third-largest state in the US.
+The MAAPP program has two distinct advantages over other political science programs of this type: flexible enrollment options including evening courses for students holding full-time jobs during the day, and the significant political networks available due to our location in Tallahassee, capital city of the third-largest state in the nation.

 How long will it take to complete the MAAPP degree?

-Most students complete the degree as part-time students in four to five semesters.
+Most students complete the degree as part-time students in four to six semesters.
 The program is designed so students wishing to complete the degree in one year may do so by taking a full-time course load of 12 credits over three consecutive semesters.
 Once admitted to the program, students have up to seven years to complete the requirements for the MS degree.
 Certain required courses are only offered once per calendar year, so students wishing to complete the program in the quickest manner possible should take these courses as they become available.
 Prior to each semester, students are given a guide of course offerings to help them plan their pathway to complete the degree.

 What are the application deadlines?